Jonathan2251/lbd/source/gpu.rst

        Book Figure 4.14 of Computer Architecture: A Quantitative Approach 5th edition (The Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-sm] Book Figure 4.20 of Computer Architecture: A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#Quantitative-gpu-mem] Book Figure 4.17 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)